caigun/GAN-Based-Handwriting-Generative-Model/README.md

 #### Train

-First edit the configure file stored in `configs/`.
+Please First edit the configure file stored in the `configs` directory.
 You need to specify the dataset path and pre-trained checkpoint path.

 Then, run the command